 A student and family may elect to have a drug/alcohol assessment.
 This assessment or other school approved counseling program may reduce the length of school suspension.
-The disciplinary consequences are listed below.

 Self-help: Students using a controlled substance, alcohol or tobacco, may request help from school authorities before discovery by the school without penalty.
 Services by the school staff, and/or referral to outside agencies are always available.